 76 Don’t bring prohibited items into parks

 While most prohibited items at Walt Disney World are relatively obvious, there are a few items that you might find surprising.
 Visit our Guide to Banned Items at Walt Disney World to learn more.

 77 You don’t need to carry cash at Walt Disney World

 To reduce physical contact, Walt Disney World now encourages guests to use contactless forms of payment.

 78 ATMs are available

-If you do need to obtain cash, then ATMs are located throughout Disney World and can be located on park maps and the My Disney Experience App.
+If you need to obtain cash, ATMs are located throughout Disney World and can be located on park maps.

 79 Consider quitting smoking before visiting Walt Disney World

-Walt Disney World recently banned smoking inside all theme parks.
-You now have to leave the park to smoke and that includes electronic cigarettes.
-Is it worth trying to quit before you visit?
+Walt Disney World has banned smoking inside all theme parks.
+You have to leave the park to smoke, and that includes electronic cigarettes.

 80 How to charge your phone at Walt Disney World